aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

         :::

-    1. Use Terraform to deploy the infrastructure template with the provided variables in your GCP account.
+    1. Use Terraform to deploy the infrastructure template with the provided variables in your Google Cloud account.
 This will generate a privilege-bearing service account (SA).

        :::important
        When running `terraform plan` and `terraform apply`, add `-var-file=FILE_NAME.vars`